 There are several strains of Japanese Black cattle, including the highly prized Tajima-Gyu strain.
 The most sought after regional varieties of Wagyu all come from Tajima-Gyu cattle, including Matsusaka, Omi, and – you guessed it – Kobe beef.

-Kobe beef is the most sought after and most expensive beef in the world, with single portions often selling for more than $200.
+Kobe beef is the crème de la crème – it is the most sought after and most expensive beef in the world, with single portions often selling for more than $200.

 Why are Kobe beef prices so high?